-How global warming and young voters swung the elections
+How global warming and young voters swung the Swiss elections

 Sotomoexternal link director Michael Hermann says that climate change has dominated the elections this year, unlike for the 2015 elections, when the main issue was immigration and relations with the European Union.

-“Many People’s Party supporters said they stayed away in protest at parliament’s refusal to implement immigration curbs approved by voters,” Hermann told journalist of the Swiss Broadcasting Corporation (SBC) which commissioned the report.
+“Many People’s Party supporters said they stayed away in protest at parliament’s refusal to implement immigration curbs approved by voters,” Hermann told journalists from the Swiss Broadcasting Corporation (SBC), which commissioned the report.

 The leading right-wing party in the House of Representatives lost 3.8% compared with previous elections in 2015external link – its worst result in 20 years after a long rise since the late 1990s.